mdavids/rfc/content/draft-davids-forsalereg-15.md

 Such services are of limited value when the domain name is not available for purchase, but they may be beneficial for domain names that are clearly being offered for sale.

-This specification defines a method to ascertain whether a domain name, although registered, is available for purchase.
+This specification defines a simple method to ascertain whether a domain name, although registered, is available for purchase.
 It enables a domain name holder to add a reserved underscored leaf node name [@!RFC8552] in the zone, indicating that the domain name is for sale.
+The indicator can be turned on and off at will and, moreover, it is immediately deployable and does not require significant changes in existing services, allowing for a smooth introduction of the concept.

 The TXT RR type [@!RFC1035] created for this purpose must follow the formal definition of (#conventions).
 Its content may contain a pointer, such as a Uniform Resource Identifier (URI)